Camp de Rivesaltes: The Rivesaltes memorial museum

 In the 1990s, a series of publications and memorials ultimately lead to the 2015 opening of a museum and memorial, known in French as the Mémorial du Camp de Rivesaltes.

 History

 Early memorials

 Two 1993 publications brought attention to the experience of Jews at Rivesaltes.
 Serge Klarsfeld published The transfer of Jews from the camp of Rivesaltes and the Montpellier area towards the center of Drancy for deportation on August 10, 1942, a list of deported Jews and Jews who had died in the camp of Rivesaltes.
-Friedel Bohny-Reiter's Journal de Rivesaltes, 1941-1942 described life as a nurse during deporations.
+Friedel Bohny-Reiter's Journal de Rivesaltes, 1941-1942 described life as a nurse during deportations.

 On 16 January 1994, Klarsfeld's association, Sons and Daughters of Jewish Deportees from France, erected a monument to the memory of 2,313 Jews deported from the Rivesaltes camp to Auschwitz, On 2 December the following year a monument to the Harkis was installed.
 In 1999 a monument to Spanish Republicans was erected.
 These were followed by commemorations of gypsies and illegal immigrants in 2008 and 2009.